 - 22-28th Sept.
 The pursuit to the Strumica valley.

 - 30th Sept.
 Hostilities with Bulgaria ceasedThe Division in the area of Trnovo.
 The Division was ordered in early November to move to Gallipoli to occupy the Dardanelles forts.
 On 14 November 85th Brigade arrived at Constantinople and a Divisional HQ was established at Chanak.

 - 12th Nov.
 Embarked on troopship home, Home 19th Dec 1918

 - 18th Feb.
 Demobilised at No 4 Depot, Woolwich from 19th Reserve Battery RFA

-- The Mediterranean Expeditionary Force (MEF) was part of the British Army during World War I, that commanded all Allied forces at Gallipoli and Salonika.
+- The Mediterranean Expeditionary Force (MEF) was part of the British Army during World War I, which commanded all Allied forces at Gallipoli and Salonika.
 This included the initial naval operation to force the straits of the Dardanelles and later on Gallipoli.
 Its headquarters was formed in March 1915.

 - source www.wartimememoriesproject.com

 - 1918 mother is given as Constance? which is an error.
-Mother Amelia alive mentioned in a demobilised document.
+Mother Amelia alive is mentioned in a demobilised document.
 Amelia died in 1947, Father had died in 1915

 - War Diary 28th Div.